danielmiessler/fabric/README.md

 > [!NOTE]
 > Special thanks to the following people for their inspiration and contributions!

-- _Jonathan Dunn_ for all of his help with this project, including this new go verision, as well as the gui
+- _Jonathan Dunn_ for being the absolute MVP dev on the project, including spearheading the new Go version, as well as the GUI!
+All this while also being a full-time medical doctor!
+- _Caleb Sima_ for pushing me over the edge of whether to make this a public project or not.
 - _Eugen Eisler_ and _Frederick Ros_ for their invaluable contributions to the Go version
-- _Caleb Sima_ for pushing me over the edge of whether to make this a public project or not.
 - _Joel Parish_ for super useful input on the project's Github directory structure..
 - _Joseph Thacker_ for the idea of a `-c` context flag that adds pre-created context in the `./config/fabric/` directory to all Pattern queries.
 - _Jason Haddix_ for the idea of a stitch (chained Pattern) to filter content using a local model before sending on to a cloud model, i.e., cleaning customer data using `llama2` before sending on to `gpt-4` for analysis.
-- _Dani Goland_ for enhancing the Fabric Server (Mill) infrastructure by migrating to FastAPI, breaking the server into discrete pieces, and Dockerizing the entire thing.
-- _Andre Guerra_ for simplifying installation by getting us onto Poetry for virtual environment and dependency management.
+- _Andre Guerra_ for assisting with numerous components to make things simpler and more maintainable.

 ### Primary contributors